-Applicants are notified in mid-March regarding their status each year.
-We will post frequently asked questions for admitted Fellows to the “Admitted” menu option.
-Please see the other menu items on the left related to preparing to live and study in Cairo and Amman.
+For those preparing to go abroad for the program in Cairo or Amman, we have posted frequently asked questions to the “Admitted” menu option.
+Please see this and the other menu items on the left related to preparing to live and study in Cairo and Amman.

 CASA Fellows 2018-2019

 We have another wonderful group of Fellows for the 2018-2019 year in both Amman and Cairo.
 You are welcome to review their bios below.

 Jermaine Butler is a current Master's student at Indiana University studying Arabic and Persian in the departments of Near Eastern Languages and Cultures and Central Eurasian Studies.
 His research interests include ethnomusicology and Middle Eastern minorities, as well as Arabic and Persian pedagogy.
 He has previously studied Persian in Tajikistan through the Critical Language Scholarship program and studied Arabic in Morocco.
 Upon completing CASA, he plans to pursue his PhD in ethnomusicology.

 Blaire Byg completed her M.A. in Middle Eastern studies at Harvard University in 2018.
 She received her undergraduate degree from the University of Chicago in 2014 in political science and Near Eastern languages and civilizations.
 Her research interests include the environmental and economic histories of the modern Arab Middle East, particularly Palestine and Jordan.
 After CASA, Blaire hopes to pursue a PhD in history and Middle Eastern studies.

 Kevin Chao graduated from Georgetown University in 2018 with a B.A. in government and in Arabic language.
 His interests include medieval Islamic philosophy and the politics of the modern Middle East.
 He is excited to return to Cairo, where he has had many memorable experiences.